-The lymph nodes in the groin on the left are enlarged.
+Enlarged lymph nodes in the groin on the left.
 Inflammation of the lymph nodes in the groin in women and men.
-The clinical picture of lymphadenitis and lymphadenopathy
+Clinical picture of lymphadenitis and lymphadenopathy

-Painful enlargement of the inguinal lymph nodes is most often a sign of bacterial infections or inflammation of organs in the lower trunk.
-The flow of lymph from infected areas contains pathogens, the accumulation of which causes a response in one of the main organs of the immune system - the lymph nodes.
-They swell, hurt and bother a person, causing the need to undergo a medical examination in order to understand the causes of this phenomenon.
+Painful enlargement of the inguinal lymph nodes is most often a sign of bacterial infections or inflammation of the organs in the lower torso.
+The flow of lymph from infected areas contains pathogens, the accumulation of which causes a response in one of the main organs of the immune system - lymph nodes.
+They swell, hurt and bother a person, causing the need to undergo a medical examination to understand the causes of this phenomenon.

-Lymph nodes (glands) are small, soft, round, or oval structures that occur throughout the body and are connected to each other in chains through channels similar to blood vessels.
-They are an element of the complex defense system of our body, the task of which is to combat the introduction of any infectious agents.
-Inside the lymphatic vessels, lymph circulates - a watery liquid.
+Lymph nodes (glands) are small, soft, round or oval structures that are found throughout the body and are connected to each other in a chain through channels like blood vessels.
+They are an element of the complex protective system of our body, the task of which is to combat the introduction of any infectious agents.
+Lymph, a watery fluid, circulates inside the lymphatic vessels.

-Lymph nodes are located throughout the body and are an important part of the immune system.
+Lymph nodes are located throughout the body and are important element immune system

-The knots are bean-shaped and do not exceed the size of a small olive.
-Each individual lymph node is covered with a capsule of connective tissue.
-Within the shell are certain types of immune cells.
-These are mainly lymphocytes, which produce proteins that capture and fight against viruses and other microbes, as well as macrophages, which destroy and remove the captured material.
+The nodes are bean-shaped and do not exceed the size of a small olive.
+Each individual lymph node is covered by a capsule made of connective tissue.
+Inside the shell are certain types immune cells.
+These are primarily lymphocytes, which produce proteins that capture and fight viruses and other microbes, and macrophages, which break down and remove trapped material.

-Groups of lymph nodes are dispersed throughout the body.
-Some are located subcutaneously, others deep within the body.
-Even superficial lymph nodes are not normally visible or noticeable to the touch, unless they are swollen for some reason.
-Inflammation in the lymph nodes caused by infection or other (non-infectious) reason is called lymphadenitis.
+Groups of lymph nodes are distributed throughout different parts of the body.
+Some are located subcutaneously, others deep inside the body.
+Even superficial lymph nodes are normally not visible or noticeable to the touch unless they are swollen for some reason.
+Inflammatory phenomena in the lymph nodes that occur due to infection or another (non-infectious) reason are called lymphadenitis.

 Each group of lymph nodes corresponds to a specific region of the body and reflects abnormalities in that area.